axlothecook/taskJournal/README.md

 + localStorage API
 + date-fns library

-How is any of the libraries employed? <br />
+How are any of the libraries employed? <br />
 date-fns library formats date names on task GUI between details button and edit svg.
 It is also used in categorizing tasks based on time; whether they are due today, tomorrow, etc. with functions isToday(), isTomorrow(), isThisMonth(), and isThisWeek().

-How is any of the frameworks employed? <br />
+How are any of the frameworks employed? <br />
 I haven't learned any frameworks yet, and as such the projects does not included any.

-How is any of the APIs employed? <br />
+How are any of the APIs employed? <br />
 localStorage API stores all tasks, projects and notes the taskJournal is initiated with.
 It saves all creations, editions and deletions user does before page reload.
 And after the page reload, it loads all previously saved tasks, projects and notes (if any).

 Any notes on improvement for future projects? <br />